 Yaddo offers residencies to professional creative artists from all nations and backgrounds working in one or more of the following media: choreography, film, literature, musical composition, painting, performance art, photography, printmaking, sculpture, and video.
 Artists may apply individually or as members of collaborative teams of two or three persons.
 They are selected by panels of other professional artists without regard to financial means.
 Residencies last from two weeks to two months and include room, board, and studio.

-Artists are eligible to apply once each calendar year – either January 1 or August 1, but not both.
 Late applications will not be accepted.
-Yaddo is no longer accepting paper applications.
-Artists working in all genres should go to www.yaddo.slideroom.com for specific instructions on completing an application for residency.
+All applications must be submitted electronically – no paper applications are accepted.
+Artists working in all genres should go to yaddo.slideroom.com for specific instructions on completing an application for residency.
 Please read all information on the Yaddo website before beginning your SlideRoom application, including Frequently Asked Questions.

 Yaddo encourages artists of all backgrounds to apply for admission.
 Yaddo does not discriminate in its programs and activities against anyone on the basis of race, creed, color, religion, national origin, gender, age, sexual orientation, marital status, ancestry, disability, HIV status, or veteran status.

 All artists seeking residency at Yaddo must submit a complete application, including recent work samples.
 The criterion for repeat visit requests is the same as for first visits – the quality of the artist’s work.
-However, preference is normally given to persons who did not visit Yaddo in the previous year.
+However, preference is normally given to persons who have not recently visited Yaddo.